rocketboosters/reviser/README.md

 ```

+Or it will create a new alias and assign it to the specified version if the --create
+flag is included.
 To assign an existing `test` alias to version 42 of the selected
 function, the command would be:

 ```